what to wear and bring, yoga etiquette, and FAQ

 You will need a yoga towel and plenty of water.
 Mats are optional as the flooring in the studio is suitable for practice with just a towel.
 However, the use of mats is traditional and can be used in our room if you like.

-We provide mats and towels to all students on their first visit to Haute Yoga Colorado as well as to the monthly members.
+We provide mats and towels to all students on their first visit to Haute Yoga Colorado.
 Mats and towels are available for rent or for purchase in our retail area.

 What is traditional hot yoga?